APEKS-BANK

-APEKS-BANK was a Ukrainian bank registered with the National Bank of Ukraine on 18 November 2009.
+APEKS-BANK was a Ukrainian bank registered with the National Bank of Ukraine which operated between 2009 and 2017.

 The Bank was established as an open joint stock company with authorized capital of ₴80 million.
 In 2014, increasing of the authorized capital of the Bank to the amount of ₴205 million was implemented.

 On August 23, 2017, the shareholders of the bank made a decision to terminate banking activities without liquidation of the bank entity.